SoftwareAG/c8y-docs/content/datahub/running-datahub-on-the-edge-bundle/operating-datahub-edge.md

 layout: redirect
 ---

 DataHub Edge provides the same operation capabilities the cloud variant does.
-See section TODO: XYZ for details on checking system information and viewing audit logs.
+See section [Operating Datahub](/datahub/operating-datahub) for details on checking system information and viewing audit logs.

 Operating DataHub Edge includes additional aspects.